svolain/minishell/README.md

 Minishell

-Simplified shell that mimics bash behaviour and it can be used with same commands as bash.
+A simplified shell that mimics Bash behavior and supports the same commands.
+Please note that this program is optimized for Linux and may not be compatible with other operating systems.

 ![minishell gif](gif/minishell_trimmed-ezgif.com.gif)